|

 A joint initiative of the International Federation Terre des Hommes, Action Aid International, Amnesty International EU Office, and the International Human Rights Network exploring the application of human rights based approaches to EU development policies.

-The four partners have commissioned a briefing
+four partners commissioned a briefing paper from IHRN to explore the

 As the largest development donor in the world, the European Union is